 The three largest local banks — DBS/POSB, UOB and OCBC — are quite comparable in terms of their iBanking interface and functions, but the same cannot be said for banks like CIMB.
 People who have tried CIMB Clicks’ iBanking interface typically feedback that it is not as user-friendly and intuitive.

 Also, transferring funds via PayNow is quite important in today’s age.
 But fret not, there are 9 participating banks using it including Citibank, BOC, DBS/POSB, HSBC, OCBC, Maybank, UOB, SCB and ICBC.

 7. Does the bank have a good ATM network?

-While digital payment and banking may commonplace these days, there are still places that only take cash.
+While digital payment and banking may be commonplace these days, there are still instances where you’d need cash.

 The best banks with the widest ATM networks are, of course, the 3 local banks: DBS, OCBC and UOB.
 However, Citibank has a decent presence at many MRT stations these days too.

 In times of need, you’d really wish that you didn’t put all your money in a bank like Maybank or CIMB, as it’s highly probable that there will be no ATM in sight.